MeeppMeepp/Code-thesis/README.md

 - The crystal structures
   * .cif files of the hexagonal and orthogonal unit cells of Ice Ih
-  * Python code to apply the TIP4P model to the structures
+  * Python code to apply the TIP4P model to the structures, and a code that rotates the pyramidal slab to be upright
   * Slab structures with TIP4P applied
   * Proton ordered slab structures (.lmp) for the basal, primary prism, secondary prism, and pyramidal plane